0xdps/devutil/CONTRIBUTING.md

-# Contributing to DevUtil
+# Contributing to devutil.xyz

-First off, thank you for considering contributing to DevUtil!
-It's people like you that make DevUtil such a great tool.
+First off, thank you for considering contributing to devutil.xyz!
+It's people like you that make devutil.xyz such a great tool.

 ## How Can I Contribute?